Admissions blog: Tips for your application

 - Ask people to read over your application, to ensure there are no spelling or grammar mistakes, and that your writing is clear and concise.
 Have people you look up to – such as mentors and professors read over your application, but also invite others to read your application.
 If you can make a complicated issue understandable to someone who is not familiar with it – you are probably on the right track.

 - Give yourself time.
 Allow your ideas to marinate for a while, and then come back to them.
 Oftentimes you will think of a new way of wording something, or a more thoughtful insight when you have the time to come back and re-read your application.
+2018 tip - the essay limit is 250 words (not 2000 characters).

 - Make use of the Academic Explanations Essay if you need to.
 We understand that life is not always smooth – so please feel comfortable using this essay to convey these situations to us.
 It can give the admissions committee a better picture of your application and ensures we do not overlook strong applicants who were affected by circumstance beyond their control.
 It is also useful to use this essay if you have taken a co-op, PEY, transfer credits etc. These things are not always clear on your transcript, so it is best to let us know.
+FYI - it is not limited to 250 characters.

 - Don’t believe everything that you read (unless it comes from us!).
 If you have a pressing question, get in touch with us at the Enrolment Services office directly.
 It can be tempting to go on forums and blogs to get your answers, but oftentimes this is how rumors spread.
 We are always happy to clarify for you!